 - The contributor email must be a valid email address.

 - The domain of the contributor email must not contain tryton.

 - The username of a mercurial changeset must be in the form:

 - The contributor name should be the real name of the natural person who submits the code.

 - The contributor email should be linked to only one contributor name.

-If the contributor has a significant amount of code, he can add himself to the COPYRIGHT file.
+If the contributor has a significant amount of code, he can add himself to the COPYRIGHT file of the modified packages.

 In the case of disagreement, a consensus should be reached.
 As a last resort, the project leader (Cédric Krier) will make the decision.

-A fix will be back ported to older series by the maintainer on his own discretion after 1 week in the development branch.
+A fix will be back ported to older series by the maintainer on his own discretion using a backport merge request.
 The decision is based on the importance of the bug, the availability of workaround and the feasibilities.

 Those rules don't apply for security bugs which are applied at once to all affected series and followed by a release.